Introduction to Beijing Normal University (BNU)

 Adhering to a fine tradition of “Patriotism, Progress, Honesty, Sincerity, Truth-Seeking, Innovation and being a paragon of virtue and learning” while embodying the spirit of “Learn, so as to instruct others and Act, to serve as example to all,” for over a hundred years Beijing Normal University has lived by the philosophy of “Pursuing knowledge, Cultivating personality, and Helping the whole world.”

 Beijing, the capital of China, is an ancient city with a long history.
-Back in 3000 years ago in Zhou dynasty, Beijing, which was called Ji at the moment, had been named capital of Yan.
+3000 years ago during the Zhou dynasty, Beijing, which was called Ji at that time had been named capital of Yan.
 Thereafter, Liao, Jin, Yuan, Ming and Qing dynasty all made Beijing their capital.
-Therefore, Beijing was famous for “Capital of a thousand years”.

 Living in University